yungyuc/ynote/nsd/schedule/22au_nycu/schedule.rst

 The course introduces the art of building numerical software, i.e., computer programs applying numerical methods for solving mathematical, scientific, or engineering problems.
 We will be using Python, C++ and other tools (e.g., bash, git, make, etc.) to learn the modern development processes.
+This is a practical course for making software.
+The grade composition is: homework 30%, mid-term
+exam: 30%, and term project: 40%.

+Practical skills can only be acquired by practicing, and that is why the project you are requested to define and implement takes 40%.
+If you are not familiar with self-learning, it will be difficult for you, so I would like to offer additional help.
+One of the help is the `sciwork community
+<https://sciwork.dev>`__.
+It is set up to help people who want to write
+scientific code.
+I understand that it may be difficult for you to initiate a project alone.
+You might not know exactly where to start or how to effectively discuss.
+The community is a place you can ask for help.
+Please join the discord server https://discord.gg/6MAkFrD and follow the rules.
+(If you simply want to make friends who care about numerical software, welcome too.)

+The second thing I would like you to know is the practicing homework assignment (number 0).
+You are required to submit homework assignments using both GitHub PR and E3.
+I created the homework #0 to help you practice the use of GitHub, and a demonstration is provided at https://github.com/yungyuc/nsdhw_22au/pull/1.
+Should you have any questions, file an issue on GitHub, send an email to the grader or me, or send a message in the private telegram chatroom.
+(Preference is in that order and do not send homework assignments to the sciwork community.)

-For questions about the course, please send me :ref:`an email <contact>` with the subject line starting with ``[nsd-course]``.
+Sholud you have any questions about the course, please send me :ref:`an email
+<contact>` with the subject line starting with ``[nsd-course]``.
+Email is a
+great tool for serious discussions.
+Please use more of it.

 .. list-table::
   :header-rows: 1